 February 15th

-Went for a walk with Dianne along Leasowe front and connected with a Red throated diver at last after several attempts.
+I went for a walk along Leasowe front and connected with a Red throated diver, at last after several attempts.

 February 21st